Noor-Z1/A-Website-for-Advertisement/README.md

 # A Website for Advertisement
-developed with Python Flask
+developed with Python Flask version 3.0.0
-Flask version 3.0.0